Curious which teacher fellowships exist for summer professional development, travel grants, and educational tours?

 I was in a place I never imagined I’d be, known for our animosity with each other politically, and we were sharing our national anthems as friends.
 I’ll never forget it.

 TT: What a beautiful moment!
 So, how have your travels impacted your career, and you?

 A: My travels have impacted my career significantly.
 I have made my instruction much more globally focused and I have shared lots of stories and experiences with my students.

 I’ve shared professional development with my colleagues and at the state, national, and international levels.
 I’ve lived in Singapore, and my goal is to work in international education full time.
 I’m much more open minded than I was before my travels, and very much more adventurous.

 TT: Yes!
-What advice do you have for teachers who are dreaming of travel, or travelers dreaming of teaching?
+What advice do you have for teachers who are dreaming of travel?

 A: The best advice I think I can share is to just go after your dreams, but realize that it truly does take A LOT of work and A LOT of perseverance.
 Teacher travel is not for everyone, but if it is for you, the world is wide open.

 Listen, take lots of notes, do your research, get on every listserv possible, express your gratitude, and be willing to put the work into your goals.
 Nothing worth having comes easy, and this, at least for me, is no exception… but definitely worth it.

 Many people see the fun aspects of teaching and traveling, but it’s the Saturday nights in front of the computer, and the weekends full of work that they don’t see.
 But, I truly believe it’s worth it in the long run.
 I wouldn’t change a thing.